IHsojib71/Drag-And-Drop-Multiple-File-Upload-VueJS-VutifyJS-Component/README.md

 <DragDrop :multiple="true" @filesUploaded="processUpload($event)"></DragDrop>

-get responses and do your logic for file uploads here
+get responses and do your logic for file uploads here, you will get your files in this val

 processUpload(val){
 }